mahamud751/Bike-server/README.md

 ## To carry , we look out for young energetic people with specialized skills in the areas specified.
 At the employees are enthusiastic, exuberant with life, and full of passion for learning and contributing to the structure.
 What began miles ahead of the motorcycling world in 1892 is today a piece of history on the move.
 Working is like adding years of pride, a piece of heritage and experience to one's life.
 ## Our Target---
-* We want convenience for sales and service.

 • A full-stack e-commerce web app.